codedemonuk/policy-review-2021/src/index.md

 Note:

+For those of you unfamiliar with it, the Community Trigger allows people who have reported an incident 3 or more times within a 6 month period to activate the Community Trigger (also known as an ASB Case Review) through the Council.
+This has been designed to give victims, the right to demand that agencies deal with persistent anti-social behaviour.

+There will be a multi-agency case review which involves various agencies (eg. local Police, Local Authority, Housing Association, NHS, etc.).
+This is different from a single-agency complaints process which looks at faults in the way an agency responded.
+The Community Trigger process is more of an attempt to ultimately fix the problem and stop the anti-social behaviour.

-Community Trigger process – we have been working with ASB Help  (http://www.asbhelp.co.uk) to ensure we have the correct processes and procedures in place.
-We are nearly there but are awaiting the review of the PCC’s to establish what they will bring to the Community Trigger table.
+We have been working with ASB Help  (http://www.asbhelp.co.uk) to ensure we have the correct processes and procedures in place.
+We are nearly there but are awaiting the review with the PCC to establish what they will bring to the Community Trigger table.

 +++